WPDevelopers/embedpress/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

 = [2.5.1] - 2020-03-25 =
-* Fixed wistia video issue in elementor
+* Fixed Wistia video issue in Elementor
 * Fixed Admin notice dismissible

 = [2.5.0] - 2020-03-15 =